WHALES BEACHING MYSTERY SOLVED!

 We Can Save Stranded Whales and Dolphins

-We can rehabilitate stranded pods can be r if protected from sharks for 3-4 weeks, given plenty of fresh fluids, and fed lots of fish and squid.
+We can rehabilitate stranded pods if we protected them from sharks for 3-4 weeks, given them plenty of fresh fluids, and fed them lots of fish and squid.
 The question is will governments spend the money?
 Or, are they happy when the rescue groups push the poor whales out to the waiting sharks while pretending to save them?

 Since the seaquake knocked out their biosonar, they had no acoustical memory to get back to their old feeding grounds.
 They had to find new habitat.
 This meant that seaquakes served evolution by thinning the pods while at the same time spreading them around the world.

 This was also a time when drive fisheries for small whales increased.
 They did little damage at first because plenty of wounded pods were looking for a new habitat.
 Then oceanic trawlers began removing the massive schools of small fish that the whales relied on for recovery.
 As the surface schools became depleted, more pods failed to recover.
 Pod sizes slowly got smaller.
 Seaquakes alone now threatens to eliminate the breeding stock.
 If this happens, pelagic toothed whales will become extinct.

 What Can we do to Change Things?

 Anecdotal evidence convinces me that many whale species can detect earthquake precursors.
 We should be able to duplicate the precursors they frighten them.
 If so, we can cause whales to flee areas before the start of sonar and/or commercial operations.
 We might even learn how whales predict major earthquakes weeks in advance and save thousands of human lives every year.